re4ldev/arch-laptop/README.md

 >`		  Flags: bus master, fast devsel, latency 64, IRQ 18`

 Depending on your system hardware include the video drivers packages in the following _pacstrap_ command.
 In this example we will use _xf86-video-intel_ package.

+This is a complete list of packages that will be installed to satisfy the system requirements from section [I. Requirements](#i-requirements).

 categoty | official | AUR
 -------- | -------- | --------